erwald/blog/posts/how-i-make-dungeon-synth.md

 # How I Make Dungeon Synth

-Last week, on 30 December 2021, the Milan-based [dungeon synth](https://en.wikipedia.org/wiki/Dungeon_synth) label [Heimat der Katastrophe](https://heimatderkatastrophe.bandcamp.com/) released the fifth edition of their Dungeon Synth Magazine series.
-This is a series of albums released on cassette tape, each comprising four tracks by four different artists, and each accompanied by a short story in the tape booklet.
-They usually sell out in no more than half an hour.
-What's special for me about this fifth edition of the magazine is that one of the tracks on there is mine, the first track on the A-side, by ICEWIND DALE.
-(I have indeed named my dungeon synth project after the video game series.)
+Last week, on 30 December 2021, the great Milan-based [dungeon synth](https://en.wikipedia.org/wiki/Dungeon_synth) label [Heimat der Katastrophe](https://heimatderkatastrophe.bandcamp.com/) released the fifth edition of the Dungeon Synth Magazine, a series of albums released on cassette tape, each comprising four tracks by four artists and four accompanying short stories printed in the tape booklet.
+The first track on this fifth release is by myself, under the moniker ICEWIND DALE.
+(I borrowed the name from the Dungeons & Dragons-based video game series.)
 The piece gets its title from the accompanying story, "A Distant Apocalypse" (henceforth ADA).
 You can listen to it [here](https://heimatderkatastrophe.bandcamp.com/album/hdk-104-hdk-dungeon-synth-magazine-5).

 ![Photo of Heimat der Katastrophe's Dungeon Synth Magazine No. 5.]({{ '/img/hdk_mag_cover.jpg' | url }})